JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/index.md

 <img src="../assets/images/androidlogo2.png" alt="My portrait pic" style="width:200px;">

 I've coded Android apps for many years and also have deep experience as a trainer.
-As a <a href="https://developers.google.com/community/experts/directory/profile/profile-jorge_castillo">Google Developer Expert for Android & Kotlin</a>, I can offer you correctness, conciseness and quality to yield ultimate results 🚀
+As a <a href="https://developers.google.com/community/experts/directory/profile/profile-jorge_castillo">Google Developer Expert for Android & Kotlin</a>, I can offer you correctness, conciseness and quality to yield efficient results 🚀

 <img src="../assets/images/gde.png" alt="My portrait pic" style="width:400px;">